 - Colleagues working from home should be provided with equipment allowing them to work safely and effectively, this includes things such as access to work systems.

-SECTION 3 – SPECIFIC MEASURES FOR THOSE RETURNING TO WORK
+SECTION 3 – SPECIFIC MEASURES FOR THOSE IN THE OFFICE

 The measures set out at in this Section 3 must be followed by all members of colleagues when travelling to and from work and whilst in the office.
 These are designed to maintain the recommended social distancing measure wherever possible and therefore reduce the potential spread of Covid-19 between colleagues to keep our colleagues and their families as safe as possible.